psu-epl/psu-epl.github.com/doc/equip/laser/K-40/stencil-11-28-18.md

 3. Place the board into the K-40 Laser bed

-    1. It is also a good idea to tape down the board to keep it from moving.
+    a.
+It is also a good idea to tape down the board to keep it from moving.

 ![](img1/image_8.png)